 Both the server and clients are open source and our APIs are open, so clients can be modified or created from scratch.
 We'll try to maximize the freedoms of users and developers, but security and performance are unfortunate constraints and sometimes buzzkills :\

-Our client has a thickness optimized for a powerful and low-latency UX over long sessions, which means a lot of JS and client-side caching, and thanks to SvelteKit we should be able to deliver good experiences in many cases with fast loadtimes and minimal JS.
+Our client has a thickness optimized for a powerful and low-latency UX over long sessions, which means a lot of JS and client-side caching, and thanks to SvelteKit we should be able to deliver good experiences in many cases with fast loadtimes and minimal or zero JS.

-@sveltejs/adapter-node– we'd like to be compatible with as many SvelteKit adapters as possible, giving operators access to more scalable cloud backends, but that's a distant hope.
+@sveltejs/adapter-node– we'd like to be compatible with as many SvelteKit adapters as possible, giving operators access to more scalable cloud backends, but we haven't worked it into our roadmap

 We should be able to support non-realtime usecases that scale to more users like blogs and similar web publishing, much for free thanks to SvelteKit.
 We're prioritizing flexibility and UX over the ability to handle massive amounts of data, and we'll improve various kinds of scaling over time.

-Even though our code isn't pushing the boundaries of performance and enterprise readiness, we're trying to write it modularly and with good principles, so hopefully it evolves gracefully and enables better tools to be built on its foundations. (for example, we have a unified serializable event stream for the client and server API that works for frictionless realtime broadcasting and already has bare-but-never-out-of-date docs – we're cutting a lot of corners but also investing a lot in tech up front, trying to plan for the long run to maximize power for the user.
+Even though our code isn't pushing the boundaries of gamedev-level performance and enterprise readiness, we're trying to write it modularly and with good principles, so hopefully it evolves gracefully and enables better tools to be built on its foundations.
+We're cutting a lot of corners but also investing a lot in particular parts of the tech up front, trying to plan for the long run to maximize power for the user.

-Giving users choices is a principle I want to adhere to, and that includes cooperative interoperability, but we're a 2 person team with limited resources trying to deliver a specific UX.
+Giving users choices is a principle I want to strive for, and that includes cooperative interoperability, but we're a 2 person team with limited resources trying to deliver a specific UX.
 Today this means we have a centralized Node server with a lot of homemade solutions.
-One of my long/medium-long term goals is to support decentralized backends like ActivityPub and Matrix.
+One of my long/medium-long term goals is to support at least one federated/decentralized standard like ActivityPub.

-We want to be good citizens of open standards, not just do our own thing off in the corner, but we have very specific ideas of what we want to build for small communities, and decentralized tech isn't optimal for today's goals.
-I personally think decentralized technologies are the future and I would love to help Felt be compatible with standard protocols once we have our desired UX.
+We want to be good citizens of open standards, not just do our own thing detached from open ecosystems, but we have very specific ideas of what we want to build for small communities, and federated tech isn't optimal for today's goals.
+I personally think decentralized technologies are the future and I would want to help Felt move with the times.